MailTape/MailTape-v1/_posts/2022-03-20-Jesse-Adelman.md

 track4_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/486/track4.mp3'
 track5_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/486/track5.mp3'
 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/486/track6.mp3'
+description: >-
+  Today, we welcome Jesse Adelman for a collection of easy moving tracks to start your Sunday.
+Multi-instrumentalist songwriter based in the Bronx, Jesse released his solo debut album, Strangers, in December of last year.
+Influenced by classic 70's rock, folk, and alt-Western music, this album is a world of sound to listen through, a pleasure to the end.
 ---
 <p id="introduction">Today, we welcome Jesse Adelman for a collection of easy moving tracks to start your Sunday.
+Multi-instrumentalist songwriter based in the Bronx, Jesse released his solo debut album, Strangers, in December of last year.
+Influenced by classic 70's rock, folk, and alt-Western music, this album is a world of sound to listen through, a pleasure to the end.
   <br><br>
-Raw Poetic's latest album, [Laminated Skies](https://rawpoetic.bandcamp.com/album/laminated-skies), releases in just 5 days, on March 18.
-The album features many of Raw Poetic's familiar collaborators, including Earl Davis, Luke Stewart, Patrick Fritz, and Damu the Fudgemunk.
-At its core, Raw Poetic describes this release as a "Jason Album," one that draws particular breath from Jason's experience.
-   <br><br>
-  Featuring many references to Ralph Ellison's Invisible Man, the album includes Jason's meditations of his experience as a Black man in America, and Northern Virginia specifically.
-Just as Ellison describes, this means feeling at once anonymous, hypervisible, and at times invincible; a space where it's easy to also feel lost.
-Laminated Skies represents Jason's work through of his experience, a patchwork of genre and style, coming together into something that can also be described as Jason.
+  Another album
 </p>

 # Jesse Adelman's selection